-How can you make sure that you and your teamwork on the activities that make the biggest difference in your business?
-By picking business software that can make you more efficient.
+How can you make sure that you and your team work on the activities that make the biggest difference in your business?
+Picking business software that can make you more efficient.

 Keep reading to learn the top factors to choose the right business software.